Gastric Sleeve Surgery

 How Gastric Sleeve Surgery Helps You Lose Weight

-Your significantly smaller stomach reduces the amount of food you are able to eat and drink, initially to about half a cup at a time.
-Your smaller stomach also produces less of the hormones that affect your appetite.
+Your significantly smaller stomach reduces the amount of food you can eat and drink, initially to about half a cup at a time.
+Your smaller stomach also produces less of the "hunger" hormones that affect your appetite and metabolism.
 The combination of being able to eat less and wanting to eat less results in significant weight loss.

 In most cases, your surgeon will make small incisions in your abdomen through which instruments, including a video camera, are passed to visualize the area and perform the procedure.
-Sometimes, surgeons may use devices such as magnets or robot-assisted surgery to enhance their surgical flexibility and precision.
 This minimally invasive surgery approach:

 • Shortens your hospital stay (typically one night)